apache/cordova-docs/www/docs/en/2.9.0/guide/getting-started/ios/index.md

 ## Results

   The running HelloWorld app is shown below.
-The <a href="../../../cordova/device/device.html">Device</a> is Ready line should be slowly pulsating.
+The Device is Ready line should be slowly pulsating.

   ![](img/guide/platforms/ios/HelloWorldStandard.png)